Data Wrangling

 2. Extract the rows from rpkm_ordered that correspond to these 6 genes by using [] and the isin operator.
 Double check the row names to ensure that you are extracting the correct rows.

 3. Bonus question: Extract the rows from rpkm_ordered that correspond to these 6 genes using [], but without using the isin operator.
+Do you notice anything different about the output?

-Saving CSV Files
+Saving CSV files

 Now that we have our properly ordered expression data, we will save it as a new CSV file by using the to_csv method: